Altar servers lead the procession down the aisle at the conclusion of Mass.

 The music ministry at St. Francis of Assisi provides opportunities for parishioners of various ages and abilities to participate in the wide variety of music found in the Catholic Church (see descriptions below).
 The music ministry is always seeking new members who love to sing or play an instrument.
 There are many opportunities to lift your voice in praise to God.
 Come share your gift!
 Music Director Chris Bono has issued an invitation to parishioners to join the choir.

 - St. Francis Choir: Prior to 1989, St. Francis of Assisi Church had two choirs, a folk group and a traditional adult choir.
 That year the choirs joined together to form one group of musicians and vocalists.
 The hymns used in the Mass expanded dramatically at that time with the purchase of new traditional and contemporary hymnals that provided a wide range of hymnody found in the Catholic Church including ancient Gregorian chant and the most contemporary Catholic hymns.
-Since 1989, the members of the St. Francis choir have helped lead in music each of the four weekend Masses as well as the Holy Days of Obligation throughout the year.
-The choir also performs at least two concerts annually including a Festival of Carols at the Christmas Eve Solemn Midnight Mass.
-The entire choir membership rehearses on Wednesdays from 7 p.m. to 8 p.m.
-Members may then attend and sing at the Mass of choice on the weekend.
-Basic voice and breathing instruction is provided at rehearsals; ability to read music is not required.
-Adults and youth of all ages and abilities are welcome to join.
+Since 1989, the members of the St. Francis choir have helped lead in music each of the four weekend Masses as well as the holydays throughout the year and also perform an hour of carols and music prior to the start of the Christmas Eve Solemn Midnight Mass.
+The choir rehearses most Thursdays from 7 to 8 p.m.
+Members may then sing at the Mass of their choice on the weekend.
+You don’t need to read music to join.
+Ministry Coordinator: Chris Bono.

-- Children’s Choir: The St. Gregory Children’s Choir (formerly called the St. Francis Children’s Choir) provides opportunities for children and youth of St. Francis to learn rudimentary skills in singing and reading music.
-The children then help to lead the congregation in song at special liturgies, primarily at Christmas and Easter, and may perform at other functions as available.
+- Children’s Choir: St. Francis Children’s Choir provides opportunities for children and youth of St. Francis to learn rudimentary skills in singing and reading music.
+The children then help to lead the congregation in song at special liturgies, primarily at Christmas, and may perform at other functions as available.
 Rehearsals are seasonal.
 Children, ages 6 through 17, are welcome regardless of ability.

-- Gregorian Chant Choirs: The men and women’s scholas of St. Francis seek to answer the Second Vatican Council’s call to promote Gregorian Chant as liturgical music par excellence, that “it should be given pride of place in liturgical services.”
-Exploration of chant repertoire (and other music similar in style) is the weekly task of the scholas, which share the fruits of their labors at the 7:15 Mass on a semi-regular basis.
-They also sing at other Masses for occasional high feasts.
-Any person of high school age or older is welcome to join the men or women’s schola.
+- Schola (Gregorian Chant Choir): Exploration of chant repertoire and other music similar in style is the task of the schola, singing at the Latin Mass on a monthly basis.
+Members also sing at other Masses for high feasts.
+Any person of high school age or older is welcome to join the schola.
+Ministry Coordinator: Daniel Kirkland.